Germany is undoubtedly one of the most important and influential countries in Europe.

 They are the world’s 3rd largest importer and exporter of goods.
 They are the 5th biggest economy in the world and have generally become a world superpower since the reunification of East and West Germany in the 90s.
 They also welcome the second largest number of immigrants in the world, after the United States.

-Germany has long been regarded as a nation in which economy and industry have thrived, and I’m sure most of us are familiar with the phrase “German efficiency”.
-Germany has the largest economy in Europe, and is also home to automobile manufacturing giants such as, Mercedes, BMW, Volkswagen, Porsche and Audi.
+Germany has long been regarded as a nation in which the economy and industry have thrived, and I’m sure most of us are familiar with the phrase “German efficiency”.
+Germany has the largest economy in Europe and is also home to automobile manufacturing giants such as Mercedes, BMW, Volkswagen, Porsche, and Audi.
 36 other German companies also make the list of the 500 largest stock market companies.
-Their skill and efficiency is also demonstrated in their sport – especially football, and after their triumph in the 2014 FIFA World Cup they are the current world champions.
+Their skill and efficiency are also demonstrated in their sport – especially football, and after their triumph in the 2014 FIFA World Cup, they are the current world champions.

 Work hard.
 Play hard(er)

-In a German office, chatting about your personal life and checking Facebook are simply not permitted.
-Office culture is very professional and results driven, whereas in other European countries the rules are a little more relaxed, with people taking long lunch breaks and spending a percentage of the working day on social media.
+In a German office, chatting about your personal life and checking Facebook is simply not permitted.
+Office culture is very professional and results-driven, whereas in other European countries the rules are a little more relaxed, with people taking long lunch breaks and spending a percentage of the working day on social media.
 That isn’t to say, however, that Germany is all work and no play.